New insights and perspectives on the natural gradient method: The Empirical Fisher

-While the idea of using the diagonal of $F$, $\bar{F}$, or the Gauss-Newton as a preconditioner for stochastic gradient descent (SGD) is sometimes incorrectly attributed to \citet{ADAGRAD}, it actually goes back \emph{much} earlier, and was likely first applied to neural networks with the work of Lecun and collaborators \citep{diag_lecun,lecun_tricks}, who proposed an iteration of the form in eqn.~\ref{eqn:diag_iter} with $\xi = 1$ where $p_k$ approximates the diagonal of the Hessian or the Gauss-Newton matrix (which as shown in Section \ref{sec:connections_to_GGN}, is actually equivalent to $F$ for the common squared-error loss).

-Following the early pioneering work of Lecun, Amari, and their collaborators, various neural network optimization methods have been developed over the last couple of decades that use diagonal, block-diagonal, low-rank, or Krylov-subspace based approximations of $F$ or $\bar{F}$ as a curvature matrix/preconditioner.
+The idea of using the diagonal of $F$, $\bar{F}$, or the Gauss-Newton as a preconditioner for stochastic gradient descent (SGD) and was likely first applied to neural networks with the work of Lecun and collaborators \citep{diag_lecun,lecun_tricks}, who proposed an iteration of the form in eqn.~\ref{eqn:diag_iter} with $\xi = 1$ where $u_k$ approximates the diagonal of the Hessian or the Gauss-Newton matrix (which as shown in Section \ref{sec:connections_to_GGN}, is actually equivalent to $F$ for the common squared-error loss).
+Following this work, various neural network optimization methods have been developed over the last couple of decades that use diagonal, block-diagonal, low-rank, or Krylov-subspace based approximations of $F$ or $\bar{F}$ as a curvature matrix/preconditioner.
 In addition to methods based on diagonal approximations already mentioned, some methods based on non-diagonal approximations include the method of \citet{ng_adaptive}, TONGA \citep{TONGA}, Natural Newton \citep{naturalnewton}, HF \citep{HF}, KSD \citep{KSD} and many more.

-The idea of computing an estimate of the (empirical) Fisher using a history of previous iterates/mini-batches appeared in various early works.
-The particular way of doing this advocated by \citet{ADAGRAD}, which was to use an equally weighted average of all past gradients and which was done in order to make it possible to prove a particular regret bound\footnote{The total regret at iteration $K$ is defined as $\sum_{k=1}^K (h(\theta_k) - h(\theta^*)$ for the optimal $\theta^*$, and provides a measure of the speed of convergence of an online optimization algorithm which is particularly popular in the convex optimization community.}, is -- not surprisingly -- a poor choice in practice \citep{RMSprop} compared to the older and more intuitive approach of using an exponentially decayed running average \citep[e.g.][]{lecun_tricks,ng_adaptive}, which naturally ``forgets" very old contributions to the estimate which are based on stale parameter values.
+The idea of computing an estimate of the (empirical) Fisher using a history of previous iterates/mini-batches also appeared in various early works.
+The particular way of doing this proposed \citet{ADAGRAD}, which is to use an equally weighted average of all past gradients, was motivated from a regret-based asymptotic convergence analysis and tends not to work well in practice \citep{RMSprop}.
+The traditional and more intuitive approach of using an exponentially decayed running average \citep[e.g.][]{lecun_tricks,ng_adaptive} works better, at least pre-asymptotically, as it is able to naturally ``forget" very old contributions to the estimate (which are based on stale parameter values).